Roguelike-Celebration/azure-mud/README.md

 3. If you want to run the backend server locally (recommended), go into the `server` directory and run `npm install`.

-4. Rename `.env.sample` to `.env`.
+4. Copy `.env.sample` to `.env`.
 If you want to run a local server, you can leave it as is.
 If you're hoping to point your local frontend at an already-deployed backend, ask another Roguelike Celebration volunteer for the server endpoint to use.

 5. If planning to run the backend locally, download and install Redis using [the appropriate instructions for your platform](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/).
 Copy `server/.env.sample` to `server/.env`.
 It shouldn't require any changes, so long as you are running Redis locally on the default port.
 Ensure that Redis is running before attempting to run the server.